MVIG-SJTU/AlphaTracker/Manual/Tracking.md

 ### Step 2.
 Configuration

-Before training, you need to charge the parameters in [Tracking/AlphaTracker/setting.py](../Tracking/AlphaTracker/setting.py) (red block in Figure 2).
+Before training, you need to change the parameters in [Tracking/AlphaTracker/setting.py](../Tracking/AlphaTracker/setting.py) (red block in Figure 2).
 The meaning of the parameters can be found in the comments.
 <div align="center">
     <img src="media/parameterForTracking.png", width="500" alt><br>
     Figure 2.
 Parameters